uche-madu/udacity_cloud_devops/project2/README.md

         - IpProtocol: tcp
           FromPort: 22
           ToPort: 22
-          CidrIp: !Ref MyIPAddress
+          CidrIp: 0.0.0.0/0

     ```
 * Save the changes and **update** the `udagramservers` stack with: `./update.sh udagramservers udagram-servers.yaml udagram-servers-params.json`
+* Other stacks can be updated similarly: `./update.sh ...`
-* After debugging, remove this code from `udagram-servers.yaml` for security purposes
+* After debugging, remove this code from `udagram-servers.yaml` for security purposes.

 ### Destroying the Deployed Infrastucture
 Stacks must be destroyed in reverse order.
 Wait for the stack deletion to be complete before deleting the underlying stack.
 Note that stack resources with dependencies cannot be deleted.